VeselovAndrey/RestArt/README.md

 public async Task<ApiCommandResponse> GetApiDataAsync ()
 {
     // Create client.
-    IRestArtClient client = new RestArtClient("http://somesite.com/apiEntryPoint/v1");
+    IRestArtClient client = new RestArtClient("http://www.someserver.com/api/v1");

     // Create request.
 Headers and parameters are optional and can be null. var headers = new Dictionary<string, string>() {
-        ["ApiKey"] = "S0meApiK3y",
         ["Content-Language"] = "en-US"
     };

     var parameters = new Dictionary<string, object>() {
-        ["stringParam"] = "Some string",
+        ["searchQuery"] = "Some string",
-        ["boolParam"] = true,
-        ["intParam"] = 42,
-        ["floatParam"] = 77.7f
+        ["maxItems"] = 42
     };

     // This will be GET request to the "GetItems" command. var request = new RestRequest(HttpVerb.Get, "GetItems", headers, parameters);

     // Execute request.
-Response will be converted to MyRestApiCommandResponse class instance in the case of success.
+    // Response will be converted to MyRestApiCommandResponse class instance in the case of success.
     RestResponse<MyRestApiCommandResponse> response = await client.ExecuteAsync<MyRestApiCommandResponse>(request);

     return response.Value;